Speech-Language Pathologists: Heroes of Communication and Care

 The Critical Role of SLPs in Schools

-In an educational setting, SLPs are more than speech therapists—they are essential advocates for students who struggle to communicate.
+In educational settings, SLPs play a critical role as advocates for students who struggle to communicate.
 Their work directly influences academic performance, social development, and long-term success.

 SLPs play a crucial role in helping student: